eappel/RGBColorSlider/README.md

 - Do I need to use all three sliders?
 No.  The code will work if you use any combination of sliders.

-- What about an Alpha slider?
+- What about an alpha slider?
 To add a slider to control the alpha value of the color, create a slider just like you would for red, green, or blue, but pass RGBColorTypeAlpha to the color parameter.

 - `-updateColor` works but sometimes I need to get the current color without waiting for the user to interact with a slider.
 How can I fetch the current color at a specific part of my project?
-Use the following methods to get current color values:
+Use the following methods declared in `RGBColorSliderDelegate.h` to get current color values:
 ```objective-c
 - (UIColor *)getCurrentColor;
 - (float)getRedColorComponent;